 New Types of Azure

 Microsoft also announced the second technical preview of Azure Stack, which extends the Azure cloud and its management to on-premises equipment.
 In other words, it’s a way to create an Azure-like private cloud inside an enterprise’s own data center.
 Originally conceived as a software product, Azure Stack is going to debut in the form of hardware appliances, due to be available in mid-2017.

 Inside Azure itself, Microsoft announced three new types of instances, adding to the four it already provides.

 The H-series provides high-performance computing, focusing on jobs such as genomics or fluid-dynamics calculations.
 The L-series is storage-heavy and aims to provide low latency to applications such as databases.

 Microsoft has the N-series in preview.
 These instances are run by Nvidia chips (the others are Intel-based), using graphical processing units (GPUs) for tasks such as graphics rendering.
 One beta customer is ESRI, a data visualization specialist that produces three-dimensional simulations and maps.
 These are compute-heavy jobs that were previously difficult to run in the cloud, said Bradley Bartz, ESRI’s performance engineering team lead, during an onstage demo at Insight.

 GPUs are also being used to power artificial intelligence and deep learning, as Jason Zander, corporate vice president of Azure, pointed out is a separate session this morning.

 Microsoft had another AI-related announcement today.
 The company has deployed FPGAs — chips whose hardware can be reprogrammed — in 15 data centers across five continents.
 They form a pool of resources that are being tapped as a big AI engine.

-But Azure is taking advantage of the FPGAs itself.
+But Azure itself is taking advantage of the FPGAs.
 They’re being used to make decisions for accelerating networking, Zander said, giving Microsoft the ability to reach 25 Gb/s speeds.